jmswaney/thesis/source/13_Protocol.md

 and cerebellum excised.
 The images must be acquired in a geometry that allows a transformation of axes (flipping, transposition) and cropping that bring the images into rough alignment with the atlas.
-In our experience, acquisition of either autofluorescence or a nuclear stain such as syto 16 provides enough mutual information for alignment with the reference volume for the ABA.
+In our experience, acquisition of either autofluorescence or a nuclear stain such as Syto16 provides enough mutual information for alignment with the reference volume for the ABA.
 Images were processed using only the techniques described in the protocol, and figures were prepared using linear lookup tables with adjustment of the minimum and